Sign In/Up with USCGAUX

 • PPE:

-• For training, the FSO-VE will also ensure that you have the proper PPE(Aux issued PFD, whistle, mirror) to conduct your supervised VSCs.
+• For training, the FSO-VE will also ensure that you have the proper PPE(Aux issued PFD & whistle) to conduct your supervised VSCs.

-• Once certified, you will work with the FSO-MA to obtain your personally issued VE PPE
+• Once certified, please contact our FSO-MA Diane C. Heyman to obtain your personally issued VE PPE

 • Complete 5 VSCs annually.